Isolaee/quant/README.md

 - Express server in `server/index.js` exposes a `/api/hello` endpoint returning a JSON message
-- Unit tests (`server/index.test.js`) validate endpoint responses using Supertest and Jest
+- Unit tests (`server/index.test.js`) validate endpoint responses using Supertest and Jest The backend leverages Docker and a Dockerfile to ensure a reproducible containerized environment, enabling streamlined deployment and operational consistency.

 ## Testing